Don’t Worry, Swim Happy!

 4. Will my child be swim tested?

 Yes, your child will be swim tested on their first day of camp.
-They have to be able to swim from the steps to the wall in our big pool safely.
-If they make it across and are a strong swimmer, they are allowed to go anywhere in the big pool.
+Campers are all wrist-banded according to their swim ability determined by the swim test.
+RED=non swimmers (only allowed in the small pool), YELLOW= water safe, but not strong enough for the deep-end, BLUE= entire pool.
+The swim test consists of safely swimming from the steps in the shallow end to the wall and back, swimmers should be able to take breathes as they swim across.
+If they make it across and are a proficient swimmer, they are allowed to go anywhere in the big pool.
 If they make it across, but tire easily they are placed in the shallow end of the big pool which is roped off from the deep end.
 If your child does not want to be swim tested or can’t swim, they are placed in the small pool.
-The counselors notify us when they have a new camper and we make sure each swimmer is placed in the appropriate pool.
+Counselors will notify the Aquatics Director when they have new campers starting to ensure everyone is swim tested.

 5. What if my child improves their swimming and wants to go into the big pool?